Personal Injury Protection Reform Being Sought in Florida

 While PIP coverage was put into place to reduce the number of lawsuits arising from car accidents, those injured in an accident can still sue if the injuries are considered to be permanent, disfiguring, or resulted in death.
 The law also allows you to sue if the injuries aren’t as severe but the medical expenses exceed $10,000.
 You may also sue for emotional pain and suffering.

-If you have been the victim of a car accident, consult with an experienced Boca Raton personal injury attorney at the Leifer Law Firm.
+If you have been the victim of a car accident, consult with an experienced Boca Raton personal injury attorney at Leifer & Ramirez.
 We have over 25 years of experience fighting for the rights of victims just like you.